darkcoordinate/Mesher/README.md

 Mesher
 ======

-Mesher is an application that make 3D vertex set from images of real sceanario
+Mesher is an application that make 3D visualisation tools /games etc